giosil/wxdsb/README.md

 - `kubectl get events` - To view events in case of debug
 - `kubectl logs -f wxdsb` - To view and follow the logs of pod
 - `kubectl exec -ti wxdsb -- bash` - To get a shell to the running container
-- `kubectl port-forward wxdsb 8000:8080` - Expose web app by port-forward to local port 8000
+- `kubectl port-forward wxdsb 9090:8080` - Expose (locally) web app by port-forward to local port 9090
 - `kubectl delete pod wxdsb` - To delete pod

 ## Run with Kubernetes using deployment